Addressing type Ia supernova color variability with a linear spectral template: Cosmology results for PETS

 We also consider a correction due to different host galaxies masses, if $M_{stellar}>10^{10} M_{\odot}$ we replace in the aforementioned equations $M_B$ for $M_B+\Delta_M$.

 The parameter inference is performed through a Monte Carlo Markov Chain (MCMC) using the Python package \texttt{emcee}, \citet{emcee}.
-Only with type Ia supernovae data we can not simultaneously constrain $M_B$ and $h$, then we define $\mathcal{M}(M_B,h)=M_B+\mu_0(h)$.
+Only with SNIa data we can not simultaneously constrain $M_B$ and $h$, then we define $\mathcal{M}(M_B,h)=M_B+\mu_0(h)$.
 We can write the $\chi^2$ for PETS model, neglecting correlations between different supernovae, as

 An analogous expression is defined for SALT2.
 The input log-likelihood is